dominion-framework/docs/_src/properties/properties.md

 ```

 If during assigment validation passed successfully, **input modifications**
 will be applied.
-The most simple example of input modification is in
+The simplest example of input modification is in
 `.date()` property: if value is ISO 8601 string representation of a date
 it will be automatically converted to JavaScript `Date` type.

 **Output modification** are taking action before sending models back
 to a requester.
-They allow to change value of a property in JSON
+They allow changing value of a property in JSON
 response or remove it all.
 For example, you probably wouldn't want
 to send password hash to a client, setting property to `.private()`
 will remove this field from the output.